dparis/phzr/README.md

 ## What is Phaser?

-[Phaser](http://phaser.io) is a fast, free and fun open source framework for Canves and WebGL powered browser games.
-It supports several physics libraries, tilemaps, sprite and vector animations, and audio/video rendering, as well as many other feature.
+[Phaser](http://phaser.io) is a fast, free and fun open source framework for Canvas and WebGL powered browser games.
+It supports several physics libraries, tilemaps, sprite and vector animations, and audio/video rendering, as well as many other features.

 ## Okay, so what is phzr?